-The macrolides (erythromycin, azithromycin, clarithromycin, dirithromycin, troleandomycin, etc.) bind reversibly to the 23S rRNA in the 50S subunit.There is evidence that they may inhibit elongation of the protein by the peptidyltransferase, the enzyme that forms peptide bonds between the amino acids.
+The macrolides (erythromycin, azithromycin, clarithromycin, dirithromycin, troleandomycin, etc.) bind reversibly to the 50S subunit.They can inhibit elongation of the protein by the peptidyltransferase, the enzyme that forms peptide bonds between the amino acids.

 Translation during Bacterial Protein Synthesis: Blocking Peptidyltransferase.swf by Gary E. Kaiser, Ph.D.